rustacean-station/rustacean-station.org/_episodes/interviews/2023-08-12-luca-palmieri-web-ecosystem.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-Marco Otto-Witte discusses with [Luca Palmieri](https://lpalmieri.com) the present and future of the Rust web ecosystem.
+Marco Otte-Witte discusses with [Luca Palmieri](https://lpalmieri.com) the present and future of the Rust web ecosystem.

 ### Contributing to Rustacean Station